SJU Dining Service Student Employee Handbook

 Once the student payroll is processed (usually the 13th of the month) earnings are credited to either the student's checking account or against the University's bills.
 Pay information can be checked using Banner Web Self Service under the "Employee" link available at https://ssb.csbsju.edu/proddad/twbkwbis.P_GenMenu?name=homepage.
 If there is a problem with your time card or your pay, contact a student manager.

 Weekday shifts are available during breakfast, lunch, dinner, between meals, and late evenings.
 Since Dining Service operates on weekends and during finals week, all employees will be scheduled for some weekend hours and shifts during finals week.
 Actual assignments and schedules will depend on class schedules and other activities, the needs of the customer, and shifts that are available.
-Most shifts are 3 - 3 ½ hours every other day (days 135 or 246), although some shifts can be up to 7 hours (1 shift per week).
-Sexton weekend shifts are assigned as every other weekend for up to 8 hours.
+Most shifts are 3 - 3 ½ hours on Monday, Wednesday, Friday or Tuesday and Thursday.
+Some shifts can be up to 8 hours (1 shift per week).
 The length of shifts will depend upon size of work award and availability of the student employee.
 Some shifts may be available during academic breaks, see Administrative Manager for details.

 Scheduling for Fall Semester is determined during the summer or on the date of hiring.
 At the Dining Service orientation meeting, employees meet their supervisors and receive a tour of Dining Service facilities.
 This is also an opportunity to have any work- related questions answered.
 Employees hired during mid- semester will receive shifts based on current class schedule.